 The group wasn’t just local farmers or those in the agricultural community.
 There were about 30 or 40 community members ranging from businessmen to pastors, health professionals to college professors, and everyone you could imagine.

-The best way to fight these things is to get organized, said Bonnet.
+The best way to fight these things is to get organized.
 Use the resources in your group.
 We had people that were good at organizing meetings, people who were good at speaking, and a science teacher.

 The fight would go on for years, and there was not a day that went by, according to Bonnet, where she did not think about the potential damage the industrial dairy operation could bring.
 The community began to splinter into factions, and many farmers opposed to the mega-dairy operation were threatened with lawsuits, causing some to withdraw support from HOMES.

-What’s usually left is those who are not afraid, said Bonnet.
+What’s usually left is those who are not afraid.
 They figure, ˜If it did come in, it’s going to ruin me anyway, and I’m going to to have to leave, so we might as well fight it.’

 In February of 2008, the Jo Daviess County Board voted 11-5 to deny a permit to both of the planned 5,500-head facilities, which were being proposed by mega-dairy owner A.J.
 Bos of California.
 Despite the vote, Bos invested $9 million into the project.